jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 ![Configuring your Auth0 Application](https://cdn.auth0.com/blog/pusher-textsync/configuring-the-auth0-application.png)

 Now that you are on the _Settings_ tab, search for a field called _Allowed Callback URLs_.
 In this field, add `http://localhost:3000/callback`.
-In case your are wondering, what this field does is to add an extra layer of security by telling Auth0 that the only URL allowed to be called back after authentication is the ones you input there.
+In case you are wondering, what this field does is to add an extra layer of security by telling Auth0 that the only URL allowed to be called back after authentication is the ones you input there.
 When releasing your app to the world, you will have to change from `localhost` to your public domain.
 But that is not the case here.

 Then, after adding this URL into the field mentioned, you can hit the _Save Changes_ button.
 With that in place, open your `variables.env` file and update it as follows: